visgl/deck.gl/docs/api-reference/core/project.md

 ## GLSL Functions

-The projection module makes it easy to write vertex shaders that follow deck.gl's projection methods, enabling your layer to accept coordinates in both [longitude,latitude,altitude] or [metersX,metersY,metersZ] format.
+The projection module makes it easy to write vertex shaders that follow deck.gl's projection methods, enabling your layer to accept coordinates in various formats such as `[longitude, latitude, altitude]` or `[metersX, metersY, metersZ]`.
 To support the basic features expected of a deck.gl layer, such as various viewport types and coordinate systems, your own shaders should always use the built-in projection functions.

 The functions converts positions/vectors between 4 coordinate spaces: